 While this toppings board is a little bit elaborate, I think we all could use some extra special touches and details right now.

-Not only is this a fun idea for a cozy afternoon, it's also a fun Christmas hot chocolate station.
+Not only is this a fun idea for a cozy afternoon, it's also a fun sweet Christmas charcuterie board.
 Set it up for brunch, a winter birthday celebration or any other time someone needs a treat.

 It's easy to make this more winter-focused by just swapping out the Santa mugs for some plain ones.
 (But if you leave them it makes the cutest Christmas Brunch charcuterie board!)

 And if you wish you were enjoying a cup of hot cocoa with your friends but can't make a party of it, you could always drop off a mini version for them to enjoy.

 - Make Candy Bar Trains!
 This train activity is a little bit easier than making gingerbread houses and still super fun.
 Use Christmas miniatures to make them festive as centerpieces.